 Everyone loves nice, orderly spreadsheets with everything cleverly divided into neat rows and columns, graphs and formulas.
-They can provide business insight, automatically do the math, and provide relief for the tiny person with OCD found inside each of us, but they are far from bulletproof.
-Formatting, organizing, and manually entering data takes time, even for the spreadsheet savant of the office.
+However, formatting, organizing, and manually entering data takes time, even for the spreadsheet savant of the office.

-The Swiss Army Knife of business planning, spreadsheets crunch numbers and organize data, but they’re far from best practice when it comes to managing expenses.
-Sorry, tiny, internal OCD person, technology has evolved (we recommend replacing spreadsheets with a desktop, sandy Zen garden to fill that void).
+The Swiss Army Knife of business planning, spreadsheets crunch numbers and organize data, but they’re far from best practice when it comes to managing expenses and technology has evolved to be faster than ever.
 Let’s explore some of the common hidden costs of using a spreadsheet or paper for expense claims.
 It will be fun.

 Filling out forms, whether electronic or on paper, keeps employees from working on core job responsibilities.
 Even if incredibly adept and speedy at creating spreadsheets and expense reports, they still spend that time.
 If you add up the time spent by every employee per week on compiling and filing when using a spreadsheet or paper-based expense management process, the results can be surprising.
 Multiply that by time spent over the entire year, it adds up to an even bigger chunk of time, and a large amount of extraneous expense.
 By eliminating these wasted hours, you have the opportunity to give time back to the employee, boosting overall productivity.